mokshbashista/Frontend_project/README.md

 # Frontend_project
-frontend project for a candy shop using html and css
+Frontend project for a candy shop using html and css